 who's been there

 - 1 800 817 643

-Guests can choose between the century-old cottages or newly constructed deluxe cottages.
-They are all fully equipped with air-conditioning, a coffee maker, refrigerator, microwave, basic utensils and memory foam mattresses.
-The modern cottages are uncluttered and secluded, overlooking the grounds.
+You can choose between the property's century-old cottages or newer deluxe cottages, all of which are uncluttered and secluded, overlooking the grounds.
+They each come fully equipped with air-conditioning, a coffee maker, refrigerator, microwave, basic utensils and memory-foam mattresses.
 The majority have cable TV and electric fireplaces.
-The older cottages are more rustic but equally comfortable and secure.
+While the older cottages are more rustic, they're equally comfortable and secure.

 Set in a rural area of Louisiana along the banks of the Mississippi, Oak Alley Plantation has a peaceful location about an hour’s drive from New Orleans.
 The closest restaurants are half an hour away, so we recommend dining in one before you arrive or ordering a pre-prepared meal the day before your arrival, which you can enjoy in the privacy of your cottage.

 Food and drink

 You can enjoy breakfast in the plantation's restaurant, which is open for breakfast and lunch.
 In the evening, you can either dine in one of the restaurants en route to the plantation or pre-order a meal the day before your arrival, which will be ready for you to enjoy in your room.

 Daily guided tours of the main house describe the families that once lived here.
 You can also take a self-guided tour of the old slave quarters and the property's extensive grounds.

 Oak Alley is one of the most-photographed and filmed plantations in the South, and we find its oak-lined entrance is an impressive greeting when you arrive.
 Offering a one-off place to stay, the plantation's cottages are atmospheric and peaceful — we recommend the deluxe cottages, which have a fresher, more modern feel.